trevorgray1/test-devops-pipeline/README.md

 - name: cloudsmith-registry-secret
 ```

 Security reminder: never commit API keys or secrets to the repository.
-Use GitHub Secrets or your CI provider's secret store.
+Use GitHub Secrets or your CI provider's secret store.# Trigger Cloudsmith test